 (Cumbria Way.
 13th March 2014 – 15½ miles)

-My luck with glorious, sunny mornings fled.
 I pulled back my curtains, rubbed a hand over a sleep-creased face and swore.
-I could barely see the hotel car-park let alone the far side of the valley.
+My luck with glorious, sunny mornings had fled.
 A thick mist had poured into the valley and reduced visibility to a few yards.
-I yawned, briefly considered climbing back into bed and resigned myself to a day of low cloud, mist and possible rain.
-What a shame; I knew that today was the most scenic on the Cumbria Way.
+I could barely see the hotel car-park beneath me, let alone the far side of the valley.
+I yawned, fought the instinct to climb back into bed and resigned myself to a day of low cloud, mist and possible rain.
+What a shame – I knew that today was the most scenic on the Cumbria Way.

 Sadly, I can’t show you on this occasion how dramatic, how lovely Mickleden is.
 As I began the climb up Stake Pass at its far end, a glimmer of sun penetrated the mist.
 But only a glimmer.

 Stake Pass is the second highest point on the Cumbria Way.
-The highest – High Pike on Day 4 – can be sidestepped but not this steep pass.
-After scaling the far higher Old Man the day before, this was a piece of cake, especially in cool mist; a piece of cake smothered with icing and a cherry.
+The highest – High Pike on Day 4 – can be sidestepped but not so this steep pass.
+After scaling the far higher Old Man of Coniston the day before, this seemed like a piece of cake, especially in cool mist: a piece of cake smothered with icing and a cherry.
 For, when I reached the 1000ft top, my sweaty head popped through the cloud

 into blinding, bewildering sunshine.

-I’ve only climbed above cloud on a handful of occasions and it is always a stop-dead, jaw-dropping, try-to-remember-to-breathe, wow moment.
+I’ve only climbed above cloud on a handful of occasions and it is always a stop-dead, jaw-dropping, try-to-remember-to-breathe moment.

-There was no-one about, no-one to share the cloud inversion with, no-one to slap on the back, no one to say ooh-ahh to.
+There was no-one about, no-one to share the cloud inversion with, no-one to slap on the back, no one to stare wide-eyed at.
 There was just me, an almost silent world and, I might say, an awesome scene.
-And I knew that even if the rest of the walk was a disappointment, or I had to go home early for whatever reason, this moment alone made the whole trek worthwhile.
+And I knew that even if the rest of the walk all the way to Berwick-upon-Tweed was a disappointment, or I had to go home early for whatever reason, this moment alone made the whole trek worthwhile.
+Some moments in life, a few, are like that.

 It was long minutes before I could tear myself away and turn my back on that vast, froth-filled basin.

-Uninhabited and with no roads, Langstrath is wild, unspoilt and magnificent.
+From the top of the pass, Langstrath is revealed as one of the most dramatic Lakeland valleys.
+Uninhabited and with no roads, it is wild, unspoilt and magnificent.
 And today it was empty too.

-I descended along a series of giddy hairpin bends,
+I descended a series of steep, giddy hairpin bends,

 with Stake Beck tumbling noisily close by.
 The sound of splashing, running water was a welcome companion on much of the Cumbria Way.
-Far more welcome than my incessant, tuneless humming.
+Often on previous visits, many pools and streams had been frozen solid.

-When I first walked down Langstrath several years ago, I marvelled at the huge, pollarded ash trees; ancient, dozing ents that dot the valley floor and sides.
+When I first walked down Langstrath several years ago, I marvelled at the huge, pollarded ash trees: ancient, dozing ents dotting the valley floor and sides.
 Ash poles were a valuable resource and ash leaves a traditional fodder where grazing was poor.
-I was pleased to see that someone had recently pollarded this tree – you can see the new, whippy growth and discarded branches.
+I was pleased to see that someone had recently pollarded this tree – you can see the new, whippy growth and discarded cut branches.

-I had thought it a shame that when these gnarled, contorted beauties finally topple over, there would be none to replace them.
-But it seems that someone is still pollarding the ash trees of Langstrath.
+I had always thought it a shame that when these gnarled, contorted beauties finally topple over, there would be none to replace them.
+But it seems that someone is pollarding the ash trees of Langstrath again.
 I wondered who.

-At midday and far behind I saw my first walker of the day (just off-centre above).
-In that wide landscape and all the way from the hotel there had been no-one.
+At midday and far behind me, I saw my first walker of the day (just off-centre above).
+In that wide landscape and all the way from the hotel, there had been no-one.
 Not a soul.
-Despite its huge popularity, I’m surprisingly often wholly alone in the heart of the Lake District.
+Despite its huge popularity, I’m often surprisingly alone in the heart of the Lake District.

 Frogs aren’t too bright are they?
 I can’t tell you how much frog-spawn I saw in small puddles and trills on high mountain paths.
 Well, I can – a lot.
 Its chances of hatching and the tadpoles surviving before these tiny pools dry up must be minimal.
 I thought of transferring any spawn I came across to larger pools and ditches … but realised that way, madness lies.

-After about an hour’s walk along the valley, Langstrath Beck flows out into Borrowdale and
+After about an hour’s walk along the valley, Langstrath Beck flows out into Borrowdale;

 I found a boulder to perch on and happily inspected my packed lunch (from the Old Dungeon Ghyll).
-Sandwiches on my walks often end up squashed but I didn’t mind too much – so long as no-one was watching.
+Sandwiches on my walks often end up squashed in my rucksack but I didn’t mind too much – so long as no-one was watching me eating the resultant mess.
 And I even had a floor show laid on for me.
 I chewed and watched intently as a furious farmer scolded some trespassing walkers.
-I nodded judiciously and sagely at the angry farmer and shook my head disparagingly at the naughty transgressors.
+I nodded judiciously and sagely at the angry farmer and shook my head disparagingly at the transgressors.
+I’m all for open access but not at the expense of clambering over vulnerable dry-stone walls and into fields with lambing ewes.

 With my moment of high Cumbrian drama over, I wiped my chin and passed quickly through Rosthwaite.
 I didn’t even stop at the Riverside Bar for a pint (true) but marched on soberly toward the lake.